-Wind-Heat and Wind-Cold are syndromes your body often produces when you get ill with an acute disease.
+Wind-Heat and Wind-Cold are names for syndromes your body often produces when you get ill with an acute disease.

 These responses are your inherited genetic know-how at work, evolved through the millennia.
 They are your body’s best response.

-Suppressing these symptoms, which we certainly can do nowadays, stops these evolutionary winning hands from working successfully.
+Suppressing these symptoms, which OTC (over-the-counter) medicines can often do, stops these evolutionary winning hands from working successfully.

 The body is able to moderate the fever by sweating which is absent in wind-cold conditions.